configcat/terraform-provider-configcat/docs/resources/setting_value_v2.md

 ### Optional

+- `bypass_approval` (Boolean) Indicates whether the change should bypass the approval workflow.
+Approval Flow and Scheduled Changes are in closed beta.
 - `init_only` (Boolean) The main purpose of this resource to provide an initial value for the Feature Flag/Setting.

 The `init_only` argument's default value is `true`.
 Meaning that the Feature Flag or Setting's **value will be only be applied once** during resource creation.
 If someone modifies the value on the [ConfigCat Dashboard](https://app.configcat.com) those modifications will **not be overwritten** by the Terraform script.